BioPhoton/ngRe/README.md

 ```

 As we see the provided example is not working.
 The reason for this is we subscribe multiple times to the `formGroup$`.
-One time tin the template to render the form, the second time in the construtor to forward form value changes to the `EventEmitter`.
+One time in the template to render the form, the second time in the constructor to forward form value changes to the `EventEmitter`.
-Due to the fact that the `formGroup$` observbale is cold (every subscriber revieves a unique producer) we instanciate the `FormGroup` once per subscription.
+Because the `formGroup$` observable is cold (every subscriber receives a unique producer) we instantiate the `FormGroup` once per subscription.

 **Multicast the reference problem**